rockettheme/docs/Docs/joomla/extensions/rokbooster/INDEX.md

 * Option to ignore partial URLs and Paths for JS and CSS
 * Page-specific exemptions

 >> NOTE: If your site's CSS goes blank when you activate RokBooster, there is a permission problem on your server.
-Please change the Cache File Permissions settings in Advanced.
+Please change the Cache File Permissions settings in the Advanced settings inside the RokBooster plugin settings.

 How to install
 --------------
 Installing RokBooster takes just a matter of few minutes.

 The first thing you’ll need to do is [download][download] the latest version of RokBooster.
-The package you will download is a bundle containing all the required plugins to get RokBooster up and running and it is compatible with both Joomla 2.5.x and Joomla 3.x.
+The package you will download contains everything to get RokBooster up and running and it is compatible with both Joomla 2.5 and Joomla 3.x.
 It does not need to be uncompressed.

 Once you've downloaded the package, go into the Joomla Administrator and:

 From Joomla 2.5:

-* Select from the top menu: `Extend -> Extension Manager -> Install`
+* Select from the top menu: `Extensions -> Extension Manager -> Install`
 * Click on Upload Package File **Choose File** button
 * Select the `RokBooster.zip` that you just downloaded from your local drive.
 * Click the **Upload & Install** button.